konnectedvn/lovelace-vertical-slider-cover-card/README.md

 Found issue?
 Please raise an issue in this repository or send me email to <duytruong@konnected.vn>

 And suggestion and comment are warmly welcome and appreciated!

+### MIGHT NOT WORK ON FIREFOX

+Have some issues of displaying on firefox.
+Please try with caution!

 ## MORE WORKS TO DO